sfu-ireceptor/dataloading-mongo/README.md

 Then try again.

+## Linux Environment Variables

-Note also that the default parameters for this script may be set as Linux environment variables, e.g.
+Note also that the default parameters for this script may also be set as Linux environment variables, e.g.

 ```
 $ export MONGODB_DB=ireceptor